bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 Overmodularizing (adding versioned module boundaries between code where just a separate file or export in the same module would do) is a hazard in general, but it seems to often be worse in monorepos.
 This tends to be a mistake you see less experienced developers make, but monorepos deserve unique recognition here: by lowering the spin-up cost of modules, monorepos make this mistake easier and more common.

+### Probably overusing peerDependencies

+I actually don't understand this one, but modules out of monorepos tend to heavily utilize peer dependencies, where regular dependencies would actually be preferable.
+I suspect its some frontend bundler need that somehow has leaked into the Node.js module graph but I haven't ever gotten an answer that makes sense on this one.

 ### Monorepos Break GitHub and Tooling

 Because N projects run out of one repo, the entire GitHub resource model (One project = one repo) is made largely useless.